 They found that cerebral spinal fluid is pumped around the brain at a much higher rate when mice sleep.

 They believe this is because the space between brain cells is greater during sleep.
 This gives more room for the spinal fluid to flow around, gathering up the garbage generated during the day.

-They postulate that similar actions occur in human brains.
+They argue that similar actions occur in human brains.
 They believe that this flushing action was designed to remove the waste chemicals that are produced as part of our brain cell’s natural activity.

-Dr Maiken Nedergaard described this to the UK BBC as:
+Dr. Maiken Nedergaard described this to the BBC as:

 You can think of it like having a house party.
 You can either entertain the guests or clean up the house, but you can’t really do both at the same time.

 Recovery and energy building